 Bahasa Melayu is the mother tongue of the native Malay people, living mainly in the Southeast Asian country, Malaysia.
-As Malaysia is a multicultural nation, all of its citizens, including the three predominant races, Malay, Chinese, and Indian, naturally acquire the country national's language - its words, phrases, sentences, pronunciation, and grammar.
+As Malaysia is a multicultural nation, all of its citizens, including the three predominant races, Malay, Chinese, and Indian, naturally acquire the country’s national language – its words, phrases, sentences, pronunciation, and grammar.

-The language is also spoken by some people of its neighboring countries like Thailand, the Philippines, Singapore, and Brunei.
+The language is also spoken by some people in its neighboring countries like Thailand, the Philippines, Singapore, and Brunei.

-Now, as we have understood the necessary information of the language and some of the Malay-speaking countries, let's see the five most practical means to learn Malay!
+Now, that we have understood the necessary information of the language and some of the Malay-speaking countries, let’s see the five most practical means to learn Malay!

 If you have the opportunity to speak with a local via videoconferencing calls, that would be even better!
 Speaking and listening to the articulations of a local Malay speaker will help you learn the exact pronunciation and usage of the language.

 After talking to a local in Malay for several weeks, try writing down the common phrases and words used in day-to-day conversations.
 This way, you can track your language learning development and see how much of the Malay vocabulary, phrases, and basic expressions you have grasped over time.

 Another extra tip you can try is to find a local language instructor, or simply a local who can teach you the language.
 You’ll be surprised at how much progress you make when someone expert in the language personally gives lessons to you about their mother tongue in various aspects involving grammar, vocabulary, pronunciation, writing, and reading.